Migrants decide to depart Mexico City with or without buses

-MEXICO CITY (AP) — Thousands of Central American migrants decided to depart Mexico City early Friday and head toward the northern city of Tijuana, opting for the longer but likely safer route to the U.S. border, caravan organizers said.
+MEXICO CITY (AP) — Thousands of Central American migrants decided to depart Mexico City on Friday and head toward the northern city of Tijuana, opting for the longer but likely safer route to the U.S. border, caravan organizers said.

-The decision was made late Thursday in a Mexico City stadium where roughly 5,000 migrants have spent the past few days resting, receiving medical attention and debating to how to proceed with their arduous trek.
+The decision was made late Thursday in a Mexico City stadium where roughly 5,000 migrants have spent the past few days resting, receiving medical attention and debating how to proceed with their arduous trek.
 It came shortly after caravan representatives met with officials from the local United Nations office and demanded buses to take them to the border.

 Caravan coordinator Milton Benitez told the migrants that they were still waiting for a response.
 But he later said to The Associated Press the officials had offered them buses for women and children but organizers demanded that they be for everyone.
 U.N. representatives could not be immediately reached to confirm this.

-The migrants hoped that buses would arrive for them Friday morning but decided to leave Mexico City even if they didn’t.
+The migrants hoped that the buses would arrive but decided to leave Mexico City even if they didn’t.

 Most Read Nation & World Stories